FluentUriBuilder alternatives and similar packages

 : to allow creating URI's in a safe and readable way:

-var valueWithWeirdCharacters = "a#value&[email protected]?characters";
+var valueWithWeirdCharacters = "a#value&with@weird?characters";

 var uri = FluentUriBuilder